-Millions may know Chuck from his local radio and television work in Detroit over many decades.
-He has multiple Emmy awards and was awarded the prestigious Silver Circle Award for broadcast excellence.
-He could be found over the years hosting a game show seen across Michigan or getting in his New York state of mind by forecasting the weather on the NBC Today Show or the CBS Morning News.
+Chuck is one of the most trusted figures in Michigan.
+He is an author, frequent keynote speaker, podcast & radio host.
+He also serves as an on-camera host and spokesperson for various projects.
+Many people may know Chuck from his national and local radio and television work in Michigan over four decades.
+He has multiple Emmy awards and was awarded the prestigious Silver Circle Award for broadcast excellence by the National Academy of Television Arts and Sciences.
+He could be found over the years forecasting the weather, hosting a game show seen across Michigan or getting in his New York state of mind by forecasting the weather on the NBC Today Show or the CBS Morning News.

 Let’s do good things.